What is spousal support or alimony?

 If a person is receiving child support from the other person, does that affect how much alimony is then given as well?

 It is actually the opposite.
-You make certain decisions in a certain order.
-The court would first decide the issue of time-sharing with children.
+Courts typically make certain decisions in a certain logical order.
+A court will first decide the issue of time-sharing with children.
 Typically after that, courts divide the assets and liabilities (know as equitable distribution).
 Next courts determine the issue of alimony.
-And after that, they would determine the issue of child support.
+Only then do courts determine the issue of child support.
 Because child support is based upon a formula the court must determine the inputs to the formula prior to using the formula.
 One of the inputs is the net monthly income of each party.
-If alimony is ordered to be paid by one party to the other, in that formula, you pretend that the alimony recipient earned the alimony as if they were working, and the alimony payor never earned the income.
-So child-support does not affect alimony, but alimony may affect child support.
+If alimony is ordered to be paid by one party to the other, in the formula you pretend that the recipient of alimony earned the alimony as if they were working, and you pretend that the payor of alimony never earned the alimony.
+So child-support does not affect alimony, instead alimony affects child support.

-However, if you are talking about child support paid due to a prior divorce or paternity action, i.e., someone who had children in a prior marriage, not of this marriage, then any child support paid for those prior children is money that is not available when determining alimony.
+However, if you are talking about child support paid due to a prior divorce or paternity action, i.e., someone who had children prior to this marriage, then any child support paid for those prior children is money that is not available when determining alimony.
 It is typically deducted from the alimony payor’s income when determining alimony.

 Can you give an example of someone the Anton Legal Group helped?

-We had one client who had been married for about thirty years, and it was actually she who wanted to get out of the marriage.
+We had one client who had been married for approximately thirty years and she wanted to terminate the marriage.
 She had stayed at home and raised the children for the entire duration of the marriage.
-At the time of the divorce, the children were all in their twenties and early thirties.
+At the time of the divorce the children were all in their twenties and early thirties.
 She was really only capable of earning minimum wage.
-Her husband, during the marriage, had gone out and started a business, built up quite a career, and had the strong business.
-So, not only did she get half of the marital assets, but she also got permanent alimony which put her in a position to be able to live a similar standard of living after the marriage as she did during the marriage.
+Her husband started a successful business and built quite a career.
+Not only did she receive half of the marital assets, but she also received permanent alimony which put her in a position of being able to live a similar standard of living after the marriage as she did during the marriage.
 She lives in the same house and she is happy earning a small amount of money in her creative little business.
 The children spend lots of time with both parents at their separate houses.

 Why should someone choose the Spousal Support Attorneys at Anton Legal Group to help them with their alimony?

-Alimony is one of the most difficult areas to determine in a dissolution of marriage action, and it is difficult for at least two separate groups of reasons.
+Alimony is one of the most difficult areas to determine and resolve in a dissolution of marriage action, and it is difficult for at least three separate groups of reasons.

-Our firm has done this for more than thirty years.
+Our firm has worked on alimony cases for more than thirty years.
 We have seen many alimony scenarios and how they played out.
-That experience along with the knowledge and the fact that we are primarily a family law firm, and have always been one, makes this firm better suited to deal with the issue of alimony than almost any other that practices in this area.
+That experience along with the fact that we are primarily a family law firm, and have always been one, makes this firm better suited to deal with the issue of alimony than most other law practices.